Welcome to Mental Health Counseling

 Mental Health Counseling provides short term clinical services to help students to optimize their learning and growth and help students decrease stress for academic and personal success.
 We work with students who are seeking help to learn coping strategies and problem solving skills.
 Crisis intervention and referrals are also provided.

 Mental Health Counseling is available at the K2-102 Office.
-Our counselors/therapists are licensed professionals in Marriage & Family Therapy and Psychology.
 We offer a limited number of sessions.
 We will refer to community providers for those who will benefit from an extended therapeutic relationship or need long-term services, including for addictions or psychiatric medication.
 To schedule an appointment at Miramar College Health Services, call (619) 388-7881.
 If we are unavailable, please refer to the following resources.

 - Access & Crisis 24 Hour Hotline 1 (888) 724-7240.